NDViet/test-scaling-grid/README.md

 2. Helm v3 (Tested version v3.11.3)
 3. Kubernetes (Tested version v1.25.5 - Runtime: Docker v20.10.24 - Provisioned by Minikube v1.26.1)

+Noted: At the moment, chart supports PersistenceVolume on local HostPath only.
+Other types of PV will be added later.

 ## Install the chart

 ```shell